 Another big point on dorm rooms is that they tend to be the cheapest rooms hence why you are sharing with others.

 As well as dormitory rooms many hostels also have private rooms.
-The benefits of having a private room is that you can get your space when you need it, but also hang out with others in the common areas.
+The benefits of having a private room are that you can get your space when you need it, but also hang out with others in the common areas.
 These are also good for couples and it has been known for young families to also stay in private rooms.
 I have found they don’t always tend to be much cheaper than hotels though so look around if you are after a private room.

-I have stayed in hostels that have been in the best locations, located downtown and even providing some the best and most photogenic views of the destination.
+I have stayed in hostels that have been in the best locations, located downtown and even providing some of the best and most photogenic views of the destination.
 Such as the Hostel Uppelink in Ghent, where from some of the top rooms you get the incredible perspective of the old town seen below.

 Free WiFi or computer access